osism/documentation/source/test/openstack.rst

 Preparations
 ============

-For the verification of the OpenStack services it is necessary to prepare the OpenStack enviornment in the configuration repository.
+For the verification of the OpenStack services it is necessary to change to the directory ``/opt/configuration/environments/openstack`` on the manager node.

-The ``clouds.yml`` file should be adapted accordingly.
+The *openstack-client* will use ``clouds.yml`` and ``secure.yml`` to read the project information and credentials.

 .. code-block:: yaml